 Looking back over a few of our recent features it seems that building retro customs out of modern sports bikes could be the next big trend in motorcycle customisation.
 The 80s and 90s were all about speed.
 Manufacturers were ferociously battling it out for the title of fastest street bike in both acceleration and top speed and it led to the development of some truly iconic motorcycles.
 Suzuki released their insanely fast and bizarrely styled Hayabusa, Kawasaki made it into the Guinness Book of Records with their ZX-10 and Yamaha released their ‘King of the Street’ R1.
 Now, more than a decade on you can occasionally find one of these road weapons at a bargain basement price, which presents an interesting opportunity for an adventurous customiser.

-If you like going fast just as much as you do looking good then this is definitely the kind of trend you’re sure to welcome with open arms.
+If you like going fast just as much as you like looking good then this is definitely the kind of trend you’re sure to welcome with open arms.
 Last week we unveiled Joe’s custom KTM RC8 cafe racer conversion that raised more than a few eyebrows, but today it’s Yamaha’s R6 that’s undergone the custom treatment.
-Unlike the KTM though this isn’t a first time attempt at such a build, this beauty is the work of Vintage Addiction who have a penchant for reworking Yamaha crotch rockets.
+Unlike the KTM though this isn’t a first-time attempt at such a build, this beauty is the work of Vintage Addiction who have a penchant for reworking Yamaha crotch rockets.

 Built over a period of around 6 months the 2005 R6 was built for a customer looking for something that had a bit more get up and go than his previous ride, a 400cc Royal Enfield.
 After falling head over heels for the Vintage Addiction YFZ R1 the customer came to them wanting a similarly styled build.
 Due to his riding experience and requirements, the slightly less aggressive R6 was the preferred choice.